PrefectHQ/prefect/docs/guides/moving-data.md

 ## Create a storage block

-Let's create a block for cloud provider using Python code or the UI.
+Let's create a block for the chosen cloud provider using Python code or the UI.
 In this example we'll use Python code.

 === "AWS"